Unlikely savior: L.J. Collier stops Cam Newton short of goal line for wild Seahawks win vs. Patriots

 But DK Metcalf beat reigning NFL defensive player of the year Stephon Gilmore for a 54-yard touchdown in the second quarter and had four for 92 yards in the game, while Tyler Lockett caught seven more for 67 yards.

+The Seahawks pass rush was nonexistent and the secondary gave up a few too many deep balls after losing Quandre Diggs to an ejection in the first quarter.

+“We had some mistakes,’’ said safety Jamal Adams.
+“We didn’t attack it enough as players on the defensive side.’’

-And the defense, at least, came up with some with some big plays when it mattered most, even if, again, for the second straight week, it gave up an uncomfortable amount of yards.
+However, the defense at least came up with some big plays when it mattered most, even if, again, for the second straight week, it gave up an uncomfortable amount of yards.

+“The ball’s going right,’’ Adams said of what Wagner told the defense before the final play.

+It did, and so did the Seattle defense, and Newton went down with the win.

-The Seahawks also shut down New England’s running game, and while the defense bent at times, struggling on third downs and with the Patriots’ up-tempo offense, it also helped break the Patriots with a Quinton Dunbar interception in the third quarter that put the Seahawks ahead by two scores for the first time on a 21-yard Wilson hookup to rookie Freddie Swain.
+The Seahawks also shut down New England’s running game, and while the defense bent at times, struggling on third downs and with the Patriots’ up-tempo offense, it also helped break the Patriots with a Quinton Dunbar interception in the third quarter that set up a Seattle touchdown that put the Seahawks ahead by two scores for the first time in the game on a 21-yard Wilson hookup to rookie Freddie Swain.

 New England came back to make things interesting following the Swain touchdown, with a 49-yard Newton pass to Julian Edelman setting up a Newton touchdown.
-That made it 28-23 with 14:14 to play in the game.

-Seattle was stopped on its next series, and if there had been fans in the stands, they’d have been nervous.
+Seattle was stopped on its next series, and if there had been fans in the stands they’d have been nervous ones.

-Still up 28-23 with 7:33 left, Metcalf jump-started the drive when he beat Gilmore for a 19-yard reception.
-A few plays later, Wilson lofted an artful pass to a wide open Chris Carson for an 18-yard touchdown that made it 35-23 with 4:24 left.
+But Metcalf jump-started the drive when he beat Gilmore for a 19-yard reception.
+A few plays later Wilson lofted an artful pass to a wide open Chris Carson for an 18-yard touchdown that made it 35-23 with 4:24 left.

-The game wasn’t quite over yet, as the Patriots drove 75 yards quickly with Newton scoring from 1-yard out to make it 35-30 with 2:16 left.
+But the Patriots drove 75 yards quickly, with Newton scoring from 1 yard out to make it 35-30 with 2:16 left.

-Seattle took over at its own 22 and couldn’t run out the clock, with Seattle making the gutty — but surprising — decision to throw it on third-and-1 at its own 31.
+Seattle took over at its own 22, and two runs gained 9 yards before the incomplete pass that gave the Patriots another shot (New England had two time outs, which surely played into the decision to throw, too).

-Wilson’s pass about 30 yards downfield to Lockett fell incomplete and the Patriots got the ball back at their own 19 with 1:42 and two timeouts remaining.
+Wilson’s pass about 30 yards downfield to Lockett fell incomplete, and the Patriots got the ball back at their own 19 with 1:42 and two timeouts remaining.

 Newton then calmly led the Patriots to the 1 before being stopped.

-The game was tied at 14 at halftime, though the Seahawks could largely blame themselves for not having the lead thanks to a number of unforced errors.
+The score was tied at 14 at halftime, though the Seahawks could largely blame themselves for not having the lead thanks to a number of unforced errors.

 The game began as ominously as possible as on the third play, a pass from Wilson went through the hands of future Hall of Fame tight end Olsen and straight to New England safety Devin McCourty, who returned it for a 43-yard touchdown and a 7-0 Patriots lead after just one minute and 21 seconds.

-But the Seahawks immediately responded, Wilson leading a 13-play, 75-yard drive, which actually went 90 yards to make up for a Seattle penalty, one of seven in the first half.
+But the Seahawks immediately responded, and Wilson led a 13-play, 75-yard drive, which actually went 90 yards to make up for a Seattle penalty, one of seven in the first half.

 The touchdown came on a 4-yard Wilson pass to Tyler Lockett.

-New England regained the lead on a 63-yard, 12-play drive that included a fourth-down conversion on a play in which Seattle safety Quandre Diggs was ejected for a helmet-to-helmet hit.
-Newton got the score on a 1-yard run.
+New England regained the lead on a 63-yard, 12-play drive that included a fourth-down conversion on a play in which Seattle safety Diggs was ejected for a helmet-to-helmet hit.

-Seattle tied it with 6:57 left in the half on one of the most beautiful plays ever seen in CenturyLink Field, even with no one there, as Wilson lofted a deep pass to Metcalf, who got a step on New England corner Gilmore and hauled in the ball for a 54-yard score.
+Seattle tied it with 6:57 left in the half on one of the most beautiful plays ever seen in CenturyLink Field, even with no one there, as Wilson lofted a deep pass to Metcalf, who got a step on New England corner Stephon Gilmore — the reigning NFL defensive player of the year — and hauled in the ball for a 54-yard score.

-Seattle outgained the Patriots 220-117 in the first half and had 81 rushing while Wilson was 13-16 for 152 yards and two touchdowns.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.